Picorelab/HardcoreLife/README.md

 ## Issue?
 Need help or have suggestions?

-You can open an issue [here](https://github.com/Chryscorelab/HardcoreLife/issues) !
+Please feel free to open an issue [here](https://github.com/Chryscorelab/HardcoreLife/issues)!
+We welcome new suggestions and always appreciate bug reports.

 ## TODO & future plan